 ICARP Definition of the term "Vulnerable Communities"

 Climate vulnerability describes the degree to which natural, built, and human systems are at risk of exposure to climate change impacts.
 Vulnerable communities experience heightened risk and increased sensitivity to climate change and have less capacity and fewer resources to cope with, adapt to, or recover from climate impacts.
-These disproportionate effects are caused by physical (built and environmental), social, political, and/ or economic factor(s), which are exacerbated by climate impacts.
-These factors include, but are not limited to, race, class, sexual orientation and identification, national origin, income inequality, and disability.
+These disproportionate effects are caused by physical (built and environmental), social, political, and/or economic factor(s), which are exacerbated by climate impacts.
+These factors include, but are not limited to, race, ethnicity, class, gender, sexual orientation, national origin, income inequality, and disability.
+People facing multiple forms of marginalization and inequality will confront more intense climate change impacts and barriers to recovery.

 To help climate adaptation practitioners identify climate vulnerable communities and define the term, ICARP staff developed a resource guide with input from the Technical Advisory Council.
 The guide includes: